repobee/repobee/docs/repobee_plug/creating_plugins.rst

 ----------------------------------

-Since you're here looking how to create your own plugins, I'm guessing you've already tried using a plugin or two (if not, have a look at the `plugin section of the user guide <https://repobee.readthedocs.io/en/stable/plugins.html>`_).
+Since you're here looking how to create your own plugins, I'm guessing you've already tried using a plugin or two (if not, have a look at the :ref:`plugins` section).
 To be able to use the ``exampleplug`` plugin that we just created, it needs to be installed.
 That can easily be done like this:

 .. code-block:: bash